boeni-industries/aico/docs/concepts/agency/agency-roadmap.md

 - Each phase should yield a **testable, usable system**.
 - Phases are cumulative: later work **extends** existing modules instead of replacing them.
 - Items are written as checkable bullets (`[ ]`) so progress can be tracked.
+ - Implementation should follow the integration contracts defined in `agency-integration.md` for Conversation, Memory/AMS, Emotion, Scheduler, and Embodiment.

 ## Phase 0 – Foundations & Enablement